kayak/pypika/README.rst

 """""""""

 ``INTERSECT`` is supported.
-Intersects require that queries have the same number of ``SELECT`` clauses so trying to cast a intersected query to string with through a ``SetOperationException`` if the column sizes are mismatched.
+Intersects require that queries have the same number of ``SELECT`` clauses so trying to cast a intersected query to string will throw a ``SetOperationException`` if the column sizes are mismatched.

 To create a intersect query, use the ``Query.intersect()`` method.